Moti Ben-Moshe

 Mordechai Maurice "Moti" Ben-Moshe (מרדכי "מוטי" בן משה; born April 9, 1975) is an Israeli businessman.
-He is the chairman and CEO of Germany holding company Extra Holding, which controls Extra Energy.
+He is the chairman and CEO of German holding company Extra Holding, which controls Extra Energy.
 He is also the owner of Alon Blue Square, and briefly served as chairman of IDB Group.

 Personal life

 Ben-Moshe was born in Beersheba as Mordechai Moshiashvili, to Ya'akov and Atri, olim from Kulashi, Georgia.
 When he was a baby, the family moved to Lod.
 Moshiashvili went to Hameiri Elementary in the city, and subsequently to Nehalim Yeshiva next to Petah Tikva, where he studied under Rabbi Menachem Hirsch.
 His father is a bank manager for Bank Mizrahi-Tefahot in Ramla.
 He also has a sister named Tzipora Elisha.
 After graduating from the Yeshiva, Moshiashvili Hebraized his name to Ben-Moshe.
 He served in the Israel Defense Forces in non-combat roles, and took lessons in computer programming.
 He later enrolled in Bar Ilan University, but dropped out after two years to focus on business.

 Ben-Moshe lives in Modi'in.
 He is married to Maya Mudargashvili, and has four children.